dutzi/dutzi.github.io/content/blog/animating-route-transitions-using-react-router/index.md

 react-route-transition will start an animation when the user navigates to (or from) a page for which an animation was required (in the example above, when the user animates to and from `/`).

-The way you navigate pages with react-route-transition is same as with react-router, by calling `history.push("/some-path")`, except the `history` object here is the what's returned by `useTransitionHistory()`, a hook provided by react-route-transition.
+The way you navigate pages with react-route-transition is similar to react-router, by calling `history.push('/some-path')`, except the `history` object here is what is returned by `useTransitionHistory()`, a hook provided by react-route-transition.

 <div class="sidenote">

 react-route-transition handles navigating for you.
-It exports a hook named `useTransitionHistory()` that accepts the path you want to navigate to.
+It exports a hook named `useTransitionHistory()` that returns an object with a single method named `push`, which accepts the path you want to navigate to.
 That hook [orchestrates the animations](https://github.com/dutzi/react-route-transition/blob/master/src/use-transition-history.ts#L20-L56).
-It goes over the list of registered handlers, finds which ones describe an `onLeave` animation for the current location, fires up all these animations simultaneously, waits for them to complete and then **calls history.push** (react-router's), this causes new components to mount and register their handlers (that may or may not describe `onEnter` animations for this new view).
+When calling push, it goes over the list of registered handlers, finds which ones describe an `onLeave` animation for the current location, fires up all these animations simultaneously, waits for them to complete and then **calls history.push** (react-router's), this causes new components to mount and register their handlers (that may or may not describe `onEnter` animations for this new view).
 Finally, it fires up all the `onEnter` animations for the new location.

 </div>